Glombs/libertybellenewsletter/monthbymonth.md

 <p>We set off went through the lock at Hampton where the facilties were but as we were heading for Sunbury Lock another boater shouted out to us that Sunbury Lock was closed due to a sunken boat and we should moor up in the channel towards the weir where we would not be moved on.</p>

-<p>Once we had moored #Tony checked for closures on the River Thames.
+<p>Once we had moored, Tony checked for closures on the River Thames.
 This had been on Tony's list of things to do for at least a week and he had not learnt his lesson from last year!
-The water is a bit high on many parts of the Thames.
-There are several locks closed until the end of the month.
+The water is a bit high on many parts of the Thames and there are several locks closed until the end of the month.
 It looked like the sunken boat wasn't going to be moved any time soon!</p>

 <p>Soon after mooring at Sunbury we were being advised to limit our movement to essential trips only.
 We are expecting to be here many weeks.</p>

-<p>We have lovely safe moorings with good views out the windows but opprtunities for walking are limited.
+<p>We have lovely safe moorings with good views out the windows but opportunities for walking are limited.
 We are on the wrong side of the river so it is a half hour walk along dull roads to the towpath from where we can walk in either direction.
 Alternatively we can walk along the road to Hampton Court.<p>

 <p>We have access to a small local supermarket and a larger Tesco about 40 minutes away.
 Fortunately we have enough diesel and gas for the time being and we can travel back a couple of miles and turn at the other side of the lock when we need water or toilet emptying.</p>